dgoffredo/sqliteviz/README.md

 - 🔑 means that a column is part of the primary key.
 - ❄️ means that a column is part of a unique index.
-If a column belongs to more than one unique index, then the indices will be indicated by integer superscripts above the snowflake, e.g. ❄️¹ ² ⁴ of the column belongs to the first, second, and fourth unique index defined on the table.
+If a column belongs to more than one unique index, then the indices will be indicated by integer superscripts above the snowflake, e.g. ❄️¹ ² ⁴ if the column belongs to the first, second, and fourth unique index defined on the table.
 - Edges between tables are foreign key constraints.